Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Discussion

 \section{Discussion}

-In this paper, a M2R dexterous manipulation skill transfer system using gaze-based dual-action deep imitation learning was demonstrated.
+In this study, a master-to-robot policy transfer learning system using gaze-based dual-action deep imitation learning was demonstrated.
+This system is composed of hardware for the master-only demonstration, methods to reduce domain gaps, and gaze-based dual-action deep imitation learning with F/T sensory attention.
 The proposed system was tested on the bottle-cap-opening task for a real robot.
 In this task, the demonstration dataset was generated only from the master.
-The proposed dual-action and gaze-based imitation learning method successfully learned bottle cap opening with an $83.3\%$ success rate.
+The proposed method successfully learned bottle-cap opening with an $83.3\%$ success rate.

+The proposed method demonstrated that the visual and kinematics gap can be suppressed using the gaze-based visual attention and the simple calibration.
 The proposed system has a few advantages over other robot teaching methods.
 First, this system does not require a robot during the demonstration.
-Because demonstration data collection and training are possible from a simple controller that consists of encoders and F/T sensors, this demonstration system is comparatively low-cost because no motors are required.
-Second, this M2R system can be efficiently scaled up.
+Second, because demonstration data collection and training are possible from a simple controller that consists of encoders and F/T sensors, this demonstration system is comparatively low-cost compared with a bilateral teleoperation system.
+Third, a complex control scheme is not needed during the demonstration because the master controller is controlled directly by the human operator.
+Therefore, the proposed system is naturally safe, unlike a bilateral system that requires complex control schemes to achieve safety and stability.
+Finally, this M2R system can be scaled up efficiently.
 For example, a large-scale M2R system can consist of only one robot, and multiple masters can create large-scale demonstration data.
-Finally, this system can transfer policies that consider force feedback without a complex and expensive bilateral system.
-In this study, a one-DoF gripper was used.
-However, the proposed method is not limited to this specific gripper type.
-For example, \cite{kanai2021third} designed a multi-DoF mechanical glove that can also be used for the force feedback-based manipulation tasks in the present study.

-The proposed method focused on learning a kinematic control policy using force feedback.
-This method provided sufficient manipulation skills for the bottle opening task; however, more dexterous manipulation tasks, such as fish filleting, require force control.
-In this case, a F/T sensory information-based impedance control method with torque-controllable robot manipulators will be required.
+The method allows any gripper design provided it satisfies two conditions: (1) minimize human hand interference in the foveated vision, and (2) provide force feedback to the operator.
+For multi-DOF grippers, the design idea proposed in \cite{kanai2021third} may be beneficial.

+One problem with the proposed system is that it requires cameras mounted in a fixed position on both the master and robot sides.
+This fixed camera mount restricts the robot's design to prevent intervention with the human's body.
+If the robot can learn from images acquired from different viewpoints, images from in front of the HMD will be available.
 This will be considered in future work.